crabnebula-dev/tauri-fuzz/docs/src/diary.md

 - intercept all libc and `syscall` instruction

 #### Preventing too many false positive
-- SET a flag every time you change of running environement (disable flag when running fuzzer code)
+- SET a flag every time you change of running environment (disable flag when running fuzzer code)
     - needs to be run single-threaded
 - Check for stack trace to see if it came from the Tauri app
     - can be costly